 This website is independent and non-denominational.
-The views expressed here would be more acceptable to some denominations than to others, but no single denomination would accept all conclusions of this website.
+The views expressed here would be more acceptable to some denominations than to others.
+However, no single denomination would accept all the conclusions of this site.

 I have no formal Bible training and do not hold a formal office in any church.
-Over my lifetime I was member of two denominations, but since 2011 I have not attended church.
-I see this website as my contribution and prefer to spend any available time on in depth studies of selected topics.
+Over my lifetime I was a member of two denominations, but since 2011 I have not attended church.
+I see this website as my contribution and prefer to spend any available time on in-depth studies of selected topics.

-But should a person that has no theological training try to teach others about the Bible?
+But should a person with no theological training attempt to teach others about the Bible?
 Although I have no formal Bible training, I have been studying the Bible for many decades and still continue every day.
-I listen to mp3s sermons and talks whenever I am able to.
-I download much material from internet and try to read and organize the thoughts carefully.
-But one aspect that makes this website different is that I spend more time studying the Bible itself than studying the views of other people.
+I listen to mp3s sermons and discussions whenever I am able to.
+I download much material from the internet and try to read and organize the thoughts carefully.
+One aspect that makes this website somewhat different is that I spend more time studying the Bible itself than studying the views of other people.

-I am 63 years of age and work as a financial manager in government in Cape Town, South Africa.
-I have a severely autistic daughter, but also a very gifted daughter that produced two delightful granddaughters.
+I was born in 1952, qualified as an accountant and worked as a financial manager in government in Cape Town, South Africa.
+I have a severely autistic daughter, but also a very gifted daughter that produced two delightful granddaughters; Anja and Mia.